Kerala beef fry: Controversy

-Kerala beef fry, has found itself in the middle of many a controversy in India, with the central Government banning the slaughter of cattle.
-However, electoral candidates from the same ruling party went to great lengths to assure their voters that beef would be supplied in the most hygienic conditions.
+Kerala beef fry, has found itself in the middle of many a controversy in India, with the Central Government banning the slaughter of cattle.
+The government of Kerala, alongside that of West Bengal, both ruled by Communists, refused to implement the ban in their states.
+However, electoral candidates from all parties go to great lengths to assure their voters that beef would be supplied in the most hygienic conditions in Kerala.